How To Use Nutrition As A Coping Strategy For Stress Relief

 Adding nutritious foods like fruits, vegetables, probiotics, whole grains, and healthy fats can help reduce inflammation and improve overall wellness.
 Reducing salt intake is also essential, as too much salt can cause dehydration—a major factor in feeling stressed out.

-Making small changes to your diet can make a positive impact on reducing inflammation.
-Enjoying meals made with fresh ingredients that are full of vitamins and minerals can promote feelings of relaxation and satisfaction.
+Making small changes to your diet can have a positive impact on reducing inflammation.
+Enjoying meals made with fresh ingredients full of vitamins and minerals can promote relaxation and satisfaction.
 Try replacing processed snacks with salad greens and nuts for a quick, energizing snack.
-Incorporate more lean proteins like fish or tofu into your meals for extra nutrition, which will help reduce stress levels throughout the day.
+Incorporate lean proteins like fish or tofu into your meals for extra nutrition, which will help reduce stress levels throughout the day.

 Incorporating Stress-Reducing Foods

-• Nuts & Seeds – These contain healthy fats and magnesium, both of which help to reduce cortisol levels, a hormone associated with stress.
+• Nuts & Seeds – These contain healthy fats and magnesium, which help reduce cortisol levels, a hormone associated with stress.

 • Dark Chocolate – A small amount of dark chocolate daily can help lower blood pressure & release endorphins.